RichardHarwood/3D_Unet_Plant_Roots/README.md

 <br>

-To run the GoogleColab doc click on the .ipynb file above and then click open in colab button.
+To run the GoogleColab notebooks click on the .ipynb file above and then click open in colab button.

 #### An overview of the notebooks:
 ##### Train_3D_Unet_Plant_Roots.ipynb